Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 ## Miley’s Rough Roads: Where Trauma Meets Transformation

 Miley Cyrus has had her fair share of rough patches.
-Enneagram 4s are know for diving deep into their pain and traumas and at times using that to fuel their creativity.
-Miley has penty of fuel.
+Enneagram 4s are known for diving deep into their pain and traumas and, at times, using that to fuel their creativity.
+Miley has plenty of fuel.

 ### When Home is Just a Memory

 Miley had a house in Malibu, which she shared with Liam Hemsworth.
 That house burned down in the California wildfires.
 She lost many treasures and memories in that fire.
-It is also ironic that at the time her house burned down she was filming an <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.hollywoodreporter.com/tv/tv-news/miley-cyrus-filming-black-mirror-malibu-house-burned-down-anxiety-attacks-1235584022/">episode of Black Mirror.</a> The next day she went on to shoot a music video for the black mirror episode saying that "the show must go on."
+It is also ironic that at the time her house burned down, she was filming an <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.hollywoodreporter.com/tv/tv-news/miley-cyrus-filming-black-mirror-malibu-house-burned-down-anxiety-attacks-1235584022/">episode of Black Mirror.</a> The next day, she went on to shoot a music video for the black mirror episode, saying that "the show must go on."

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@mileycyrus/video/7275325888546245918" data-video-id="7275325888546245918" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@mileycyrus" href="https://www.tiktok.com/@mileycyrus?refer=embed">@mileycyrus</a> <p>Used To Be Young (Series) - PART 36</p> <a target="_blank" title="♬ Used To Be Young - Miley Cyrus" href="https://www.tiktok.com/music/Used-To-Be-Young-7270927725950076930?refer=embed">♬ Used To Be Young - Miley Cyrus</a> </section> </blockquote>